sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/list_test.md

 #### Internal Functionality, create_json_file_from_dirs

 1. Iterates over all the subdirectories in the specified `path`.

 2. For each directory, it constructs a relative path after the repo root and builds a dictionary with the test name.

-3. Optionally reads parameters from a `Makefile` within each test directory, looking for compile arguments and a seed.
+3. Optionally reads parameters from a `Makefile` within each test directory, looking for compiled arguments and a seed.

-4. Appends each test dictionary to a list which is later sorted and written to the specified JSON file.
+4. Appends each test dictionary to a list later sorted and written to the specified JSON file.

 #### Example Usage, create_json_file_from_dirs

 ```python

 # Initialize the TestList object

 test_list_obj = TestList()

 # Create the JSON file from the directories

 test_list_obj.create_json_file_from_dirs("/path/to/tests", "test_list.json")

 ```

 ---

 [Back to Scripts Index](index.md)

+---